4ms/metamodule-plugin-sdk/docs/graphics.md

 panel = APP->window->loadSvg(asset::plugin(pluginInstance, "res/faceplates/MyModulePanel.svg"));
 ```

-...then the MetaModule will automatically convert that to load a file called
+...then the MetaModule will automatically convert that path and load a file called
 `faceplates/MyModulePanel.png` from your plugin's internal directory.

 ### Conversion helper tool